JacksonBurns/fastprop/README.md

 See [Developing `fastprop`](#developing-fastprop) for more details.

 # About `fastprop`
-`fastprop` is inspired by the ideas presented in [Analyzing Learned Molecular Representations for Property Prediction](https://pubs.acs.org/doi/10.1021/acs.jcim.9b00237).
-When attempting to solve the problem of predicting molecular properties based on only the structure (Quantitative Structure-Property Relationships or QSPR) it quickly became evident that rigid representations and classical regression methods were not sufficiently accurate.
-Learned representations focus on taking some initial set of features for a molecule and 'learning' a new representation based on that input which is better able to predict properties when passed into a Fully-connected Neural Network (FNN, which is better at extrapolation and non-linear fitting than classical regression methods).

-The reference study and current literature in general focus on Message Passing Neural Networks (MPNNs, see [`chemprop`](https://github.com/chemprop/chemprop)) and similar graph-based methods.
-MPNNs and graph-based learning methods are computationally expensive in comparison to the method used here.
-`fastprop` attempts to learn a representation that is a linear combination of actual chemical descriptors (as implemented in [`mordredcommunity`](https://github.com/JacksonBurns/mordred-community), see [Moriwaki et. al](https://jcheminf.biomedcentral.com/articles/10.1186/s13321-018-0258-y)).
-This operation is inexpensive, making the most expensive part of training just the generation of features (which are easily saved to disk, eliminating the cost after the initial generation).
-The representation is then passed to a typical FNN to predict the actual output.

-[This study](https://doi.org/10.1016/j.fuel.2022.123836) did something similar to what `fastprop` does, but did not allow the flexibility to learn interactions within the NN itself, instead relying on classical techniques.
+`fastprop` is a package for performing deep-QSPR (Quantitative Structure-Property Relationship) with minimal user intervention.
+By passing in a list of SMILES strings, `fastprop` will automatically generate and cache a set of molecular descriptors using [`mordredcommunity`](https://github.com/JacksonBurns/mordred-community) and train an FNN to predict the corresponding properties.
+See the `examples` and `benchmarks` directories to see how to run training - the rest of this documentation will focus on how you can run, configure, and customize `fastprop`.

 ## `fastprop` Framework
 There are four distinct steps in `fastprop` that define its framework:
  1. Featurization - transform the input molecules (as SMILES strings) into an array of molecular descriptors which are saved
  2. Preprocessing - clean the descriptors by removing or imputing missing values then rescaling the remainder
- 3. Training - send the processed input to the neural network, which has this simple architecture:
+ 3. Training - send the processed input to the neural network, which is a sample FNN (sequential fully-connected layers with an activation function between)
-    - Representation Learning: series of fully-connected layers _without bias_ of equal dimension to the number of remaining descriptors
-    - FNN: sequential fully-connected layers _with bias_ decreasing in dimension to the final output size, with an activation function between layers
- 4. Prediction - save the trained model and preprocessing pipeline for future use
+ 4. Prediction - save the trained model for future use

 ## Configurable Parameters
  1. Featurization